weipin/Cycles/docs/auto_retry.rst

 Cycles will stop retrying if the retried number exceeds the limit.
 The limit is controlled by the property `RetryPolicyMaximumRetryCount` of Session.
-There is one exception -- if the property `solicited` of `Cycle` is true, Cycles will keep trying for any error until it receives the content.
+There is one exception -- if the property `solicited` of `Cycle` is true, Cycles will keep trying for any error until it receives the content without attempt limit.

 There is also a delay before a new retry can be attempted.
 The interval is controlled by the property `retryDelay` of `Session`.